jimz011/homeassistant-old/README.md

 * [Sonarr-Upcoming-Media](https://github.com/custom-components/sensor.sonarr_upcoming_media) - Required to use with Upcoming Media Card.
 * [Radarr-Upcoming-Media](https://github.com/custom-components/sensor.radarr_upcoming_media) - Required to use with Upcoming Media Card.
 * [XboxOne](https://github.com/hunterjm/hassio-addons/tree/master/xboxone) - Xbox One Component to control you Xbox one from Home Assistant

-### TO DO (*updated: 12/06/2019) *Some categories have a work completed sign, expect this to be uploaded soon!
-- Global theming to have the ability to have themes change dynamically, in automations and per user.
-This will include a day and night theme ###in Progress
-- Cleaning up and converting card-modder to card-mod and useful-markdown-card to markdown-mod ###Currently in progress
-- Scenes (continue the testing of my automations and where needed change) ###Postponed for later evaluation
-- Birthdays ###Work Completed
-- Xiaomi Roborock s55 Vacuum ###Work Completed
-- Xiaomi Plantsensor Cards ###Waiting for Sensors to Arrive
-- Energy Consumption Graphs ###Postponed to a future release
-- Correct spacing for larger phone screens ###Work Completed
-- Other graphs related to servers/computers etc. ###Postponed to a future release
-- Rework climate view to accomodate more information ###in Progress
-- And many more, which I can't think of at the moment ###Always in Progress

 ### Questions?